notnue/cybersecurity-dives/README.md

 Cybersecurity Educational Resources
 ==========================

-This is an [awesome list](https://github.com/sindresorhus/awesome) of resources related to teaching cybersecurity, primarly to running Capture the Flag games for educational purposes.
+This is an list of resources related to teaching cybersecurity, primarly to running Capture the Flag games for educational purposes.
 The resources are divided into categories and sorted alphabetically within each category.

 ## Capture the Flag (CTF) games